inEmmetable/Honest-Work/content/nav-homepage/_index.md

 three_columns_column_one_title_slide_2: Energy
 three_columns_column_one_text_slide_2: The fate of communities around the world are shaped in part by the choices energy companies make.
-Climate change, environmental degradation, human rights impacts - energy companies old and new have work to do.
+Climate change, environmental degradation, human rights impacts - energy companies have work to do.
 three_columns_column_three_text_slide_2: Many workers join the healthcare industry to help make the world a healthier place.
 Yet practices must change to improve access to medicine - especially among the world's poorest.